This is the last of my poems inspired by Richard Feynman’s book Six Easy Pieces. This poem is from Lecture 6: Quantum Behavior

 Don’t try to fit the results that you get

-To your intuition, no one’s done it yet.
+No one’s done it yet.

 “Try not to ask,